Solayiwo/what-happens-when/README.rst

 the TTL field reaches zero or if the current router has no space in its queue (perhaps due to network congestion).

+Then TCP handshake come into process which involves a three-step handshake for the tcp connection flow:
+* SYN (synchronize)
+* SYN-ACK (synchronize-acknowledge)
+* ACK (acknowledge)

 This send and receive happens multiple times following the TCP connection flow:

 * Client chooses an initial sequence number (ISN) and sends the packet to the